yuanyuan2000/MTDGame/README.md

 4. Assign time mean / std / distribution type ?
 (MTD triggering interval, executing time of specific MTD)
 5. Metrics
 6. Interrupt attack by resource type of each MTD strategy or by individual MTD strategy?
+7. pause and resume the simulation and change the settings.

 ### Attack related
 1. refactor time penalty variation caused by MTD interruption (currently it is constant)